Finchley War Memorial: Appearance

 No names are inscribed on the main memorial.

+History

 The memorial remembers those servicemen and women up to the present day who have died in conflict and also their loved ones, family and friends who they left behind.
 A service of remembrance occurs every year on Remembrance Sunday at the memorial with a two minute long silence and the Last Post sounds followed by a March Past.
 Ballards Lane is closed at this time so that relatives and members of the community can pay their respects.
 Recorded IWM Ref: 10972.
 Barnet Press 4 February 1922 Finchley Branch of the British Legion has acquired 'St Kilda' in Ballards Lane as a club.
 Martin Coyle.

 The memorial was Grade II listed by Historic England in April 2019.

 A separate and original memorial in the form of a bronze plaque is located at Finchley Memorial Hospital.
 It commemorates the local men who died during World War I.